 The first recorded incident of forensic entomology dates back to the 13th century when a Chinese farmer was found murdered in a field.
-According to the book Forensic Entomology in Criminal Investigations, “all the suspects were told to place their sickles on the ground.
-Only one sickle attracted blowflies to the trace amount of blood hidden to the naked eye which resulted in the confession by the murderer.”
+The Journal of Forensic Dental Sciences reports that according to the book The Washing Away of Wrongs by Sung Tzu, “…all the suspects were told to place their sickles on the ground.
+Only one sickle attracted blowflies to the trace amount of blood hidden to the naked eye, which resulted in the confession by the murderer.”

-Each type of insect can tell an important story.
-Forensic entomologists use their knowledge of species identification and growth rates to help determine the time and manner in which a person died.
-Many agencies, including police detectives, coroners, federal agencies, and medical examiners work with forensic entomologists to identify these crucial pieces of information.
-They can help to identify cases of anaphylactic shock, car accidents, murder, and other types of sudden death.
+Last, objective observation and communication skills are essential for forensic entomologists.
+Many agencies, including police detectives, coroners, federal agencies, and medical examiners, work with forensic entomologists to identify these crucial pieces of information.
+They can help identify cases of anaphylactic shock, car accidents, murder, and other types of sudden death.

-Some of their duties include:
+Some forensic entomology duties include:

 Here is one possible path to becoming a forensic entomologist, including the requisite education, experience, and credentialing.

-Step 1: Earn a bachelor’s degree in entomology, biology, zoology, forensics, or other natural sciences (four years).
+Step 1: Earn a bachelor’s degree in entomology, biology, zoology, forensics, or other natural sciences (four years)

-Entomology students take a range of courses while completing their degrees, such as biology, criminalistics, ecological impact, evolution, forensic science, genetics, human anatomy and physiology, insect anatomy, life cycles, microbiology, parasitology, physiology, population dynamics, reproduction, taxonomy, and toxicology.
-Students should take every opportunity for hands-on experience through internships or part-time work.
+Entomology students take various courses while completing their degrees, such as biology, criminalistics, ecological impact, evolution, forensic science, genetics, human anatomy and physiology, insect anatomy, life cycles, microbiology, parasitology, physiology, population dynamics, reproduction, taxonomy, and toxicology.
+In addition, students should take every opportunity for hands-on experience through internships or part-time work.

-Step 2: Get some experience in the field (one to three years).
+Step 2: Get some experience in the field (one to three years)

 Many agencies offer internships for budding forensic entomologists.
-Job openings can be found on the Entomological Society of America website.
-In order to qualify for certification through the American Board of Forensic Entomology (ABFE) as a forensic entomology technician, a candidate must have some relevant experience on his or her resume to be considered for the exam.
+Graduates can find job openings on the Entomological Society of America website.
+To qualify for certification through the American Board of Forensic Entomology (ABFE) as a forensic entomology technician, a candidate must have some relevant experience on their resume to be considered for the exam.

-Step 3: Pursue technician certification through the American Board of Forensic Entomology (less than one year).
+Step 3: Pursue technician certification through the American Board of Forensic Entomology (less than one year)

-To qualify for the exam, a person must submit his or her detailed resume listing all entomology courses and experience, university transcripts, and a $100 fee to the ABFE.
+To qualify for the exam, a person must submit a detailed resume listing all entomology courses and experience, university transcripts, and a $50 fee to the ABFE.
 Certified technicians are authorized to collect and process entomological specimens before sending them to ABFE diplomates or members for further analysis.
 Dues are $50 annually, and technicians must recertify every five years.

-Step 4: Pursue a master’s degree and/or doctorate (two to four years).
+Step 4: Pursue a master’s degree and/or doctorate (two to four years)

-Step 5: Achieve diplomate or member status through the American Board of Forensic Entomology (less than one year).
+Step 5: Achieve diplomate or member status through the American Board of Forensic Entomology (less than one year)